Arashsm4/Cybersecurity-fishguard-arash/README.md

-# PhishGuard
+# FishGuard

-PhishGuard is a B207 Cyber Security coursework project.
+FishGuard is a B207 Cyber Security coursework project.
 It detects phishing-style emails using Python, TF-IDF text vectorization, Logistic Regression, and SQLite database storage.

 The project includes both a command-line interface and a small local browser interface.
 The CLI is the main required application.
 The browser interface is included as an optional demo layer to show how a backend can return analysis results to a user.

+Let me know if any place was not making sense or there was any issues with the system

 ## Features